-- Welcome assistive devices in public workplaces such as wheelchairs, walkers, canes and oxygen tanks and identify any situations where such use may not be permitted;
+- Welcome assistive devices such as wheelchairs, walkers, canes and oxygen tanks in public workspaces and identify any situations where such use may not be permitted;

 - Notify members/clients with disabilities when accessible services we normally provide are disrupted;

-- Complete and/or attend training on Accessible Customer Service and apply that knowledge in the provision of our services;
+- Participate in training on Accessible Customer Service and apply that knowledge in the provision of services;

-- Ensure members/clients know where to find our Accessibility Plan;
+- Ensure members/clients know where to find Alterna’s Accessibility Plan;

-- Offer publically available information in accessible formats (including large print and Braille), if requested;
+- Offer publicly available information in accessible formats which may include, but not limited to large print and braille, upon request;

 7.0 MARKETING MATERIAL ACCESSIBILITY

-Also in accordance with established procedures and/or practices for the provision of Alterna services to persons with disabilities, Alterna ensures all marketing materials such as product/service brochures, monthly statements and other items, whether print or online, are available in large print format on request.
+In accordance with established procedures and/or practices for the provision of services to persons with disabilities, Alterna ensures that all marketing materials such as product/service brochures, monthly statements and other items, whether print or online, are available in large print format upon request.

-Print and online materials are accessible to persons with disabilities.
-Existing material will be reviewed on a timely basis and/or on request.
+Existing materials shall be reviewed on a timely basis and/or upon request.

 8.0 SELF-SERVE KIOSKS

-Alterna’s current offering of self-serve kiosks (i.e. ATMs) complies with Accessibility Standards.
+Alterna’s current offering of self-serve kiosks (i.e. ATMs) shall comply with the Standards.
 In accordance with AODA requirements, Alterna will ensure compliance when designing, procuring or adding self-serve kiosks to fulfill future needs.

 9.0 RECRUITMENT POLICIES

-In order to facilitate the recruitment of persons with disabilities, Alterna management and/or employees:
+In order to facilitate the recruitment of persons with disabilities, Alterna’s management and/or employees shall:

-- Make job applicants aware that Alterna will accommodate their disabilities upon request during the selection process;
+- Make job applicants aware of Alterna’s policy to accommodate persons with disabilities during the selection process, upon request.